LimaAle/LimaAle/README.md

 - 👋 Hi, I’m @LimaAle
-- 👀 I’m interested in NextJS and Flutter
+- 👀 I’m interested in NextJS and React Native
-- 🌱 I’m currently learning Flutter